-When I talked with some fellow dreamers and a few “can do” pragmatists about my vision for a more fluid way of networking and organizing, the most common reaction was:
+When I used to talk about my vision for a more fluid way of networking and organizing, the most common reaction was:

 “It sounds kind of like a think tank.”